-Ameritrans was a closed-end investment company formed in 1998.
-It's subsidiary, Elk Associates Funding Corporation made loans to finance the acquisition and operation of small businesses as permitted by the U.S. Small Business Administration.
+Ameritrans Capital was a closed-end investment company formed in 1998 to originate loans and make investments for both current income and capital appreciation.
+Through its subsidiary, Elk Associates Funding Corporation, it historically made loans to finance the acquisition and operation of small businesses as permitted by the Small Business Administration.

-Ameritrans also made direct loans to and directly invested in opportunities that Elk historically had been unable to make due to SBA restrictions.
-These loans were primarily secured by real estate mortgages or, in the case of corporate loans, generally are senior within the capital structure.
-Investments were made in four types of securities: 1) Corporate Loans Receivable; 2) Commercial Loans Receivable; 3) Life Insurance Settlements and 4) Equity Investments.
+Ameritrans also made direct loans to and directly invested in opportunities that Elk had historically been unable to make due to SBA restrictions.
+Ameritrans made loans which were primarily been secured by real estate mortgages or, in the case of corporate loans, generally were senior within the capital structure.
+The company focused its investments into four types of securities: 1) Corporate Loans Receivable; 2) Commercial Loans Receivable; 3) Life Insurance Settlements and 4) Equity Investments.

+Elk stopped making new investments in 2012.
 On 10/31/12, Elk entered into a Settlement Agreement with the SBA pursuant to which Elk agreed to surrender its SBIC license.
-In connection with the entry into the Settlement Agreement, Elk also executed and delivered a Consent Order of Receivership appointing the SBA as permanent, liquidating receiver of Elk, to be filed by the SBA in the event that Elk failed to make payments to the SBA in accordance with the Settlement Agreement.
-On 4/15/13, the United Stated District Court for the Eastern District of New York entered the Consent Order, in the proceeding entitled United States of America, on behalf of its agency, the United States Small Business Administration v.
+Elk also executed and delivered a Consent Order of Receivership appointing the SBA as permanent, liquidating receiver of Elk, to be filed by the SBA in the event that Elk failed to make payments.
+On 4/25/13, the United Stated District Court for the Eastern District of New York entered the Consent Order, in the proceeding entitled United States of America, on behalf of its agency, the United States Small Business Administration v.
 Elk Associates Funding Corp.
 (Case No. 2:13-cv-01326).
-The Court appointed the SBA as the receiver of Elk for the purpose of marshaling and liquidating all of Elk’s assets and satisfying the claims of creditors therefrom in the order of priority as determined by the Court.
+The Court appointed the SBA as the receiver of Elk for the purpose of liquidating all of Elk’s assets and satisfying the claims of creditors.